 3. Did you find the book a useful part of the course?
 Was the intersection between the book, the lectures, and the assignments adequate?
 Were the supplementary materials (course notes, other handouts) valuable/sufficient?
-Were the online resources (via the course web page and Carmen) valuable/sufficient?
+Was the course web page valuable/sufficient?